-Hugh is currently based in Glasgow, Scotland, though he visits the Cape often.
+Hugh is currently based in New York, though he visits the Cape often.
 He is currently a Vice-President JPMorgan Chase, where he works to accomplish the strategic vision for data and Artificial intelligence as a strategy lead and product manager.

 Before earning his MBA at Strathclyde University in Glasgow, Hugh worked full time for the Cape Cinema for five years.
 During his time there, he led the Cape Cinema Chair Restoration project, restoring the 1930s, art deco chairs in the theater.
 He also upgraded the Cinema’s technology in its ongoing effort to provide a frictionless and fun experience for everyone who visits the Cinema.
 Hugh has held many roles at the Cinema, including strategic advisor, general manager, and business project manager.